-In Part 2 of the series, we detail some of the specific changes detailed in the case.
+In Part 2 of the series, we detail some of the specific details of the case.

 PART 2: RED FLAGS FOR FRAUD

-After Woody Darken died, his surviving wife was sworn in as executor of his estate.
-The executor is a “deputy” of the court and was given sole access to Darken’s legal and financial records.
-It’s a common event that happens thousands times a year in Tennessee.
+After Mr. Darken died, his surviving wife was sworn in as executor of his estate.
+An executor (or administrator) is a “deputy” of the court and given the power of the court and sole access to the legal and financial records of the person who died.
+It’s an event that happens over a million times a year in the United States.

-At trial, Davis described himself as the “senior managing partner” of his firm and an expert in estates with scores of clients.
-He had been the lawyer for three generations of the Darken family and was the lawyer in charge of the estate accountings for three family members who had already passed.
+At the “breach of fiduciary duty” trial, Davis described himself as the “senior managing partner” of his firm and an expert in estates with scores of clients.

-Davis had written Woody Darken’s portion of the pre-nuptial agreement signed by Darken and Cherry Lane.
-Trial testimony details that at their first meeting, Davis told the trustees he had a copy of their father’s pre-nuptial in his files, and he would give it to them.
+Davis had written Mr. Darken’s portion of the pre-nuptial agreement that had been signed by he and his now widow, the executor.
+Davis told the trustees he had a copy of their father’s pre-nuptial in his files, and he would give it to them.

 The trustees never had been involved in an estate accounting, so Davis told them that the next step in the process was for them to go to their father’s farm, meet with the executrix, and get their family’s trust, legal and financial records.
-The trustees did as Davis told them to do.
+The trustees did as Davis asked.

-Case transcripts detail that the trustees drove together to their father’s farm in Leiper’s Fork expecting a cordial meeting, a review of her work on the estate, and to do what Davis had told them to do.
+Case transcripts detail that the trustees drove together to their father’s farm in Leiper’s Fork expecting a cordial meeting, a review of her work on the estate, and to get the records Davis had told them to retrieve.

-But when they arrived the trustees were met by an executrix who not only denied them access to their father’s office, she refused to give them any of the paper records or even the computer used by their father to run the family’s investments.
+But they were met by an executrix who not only denied them access to their father’s office, she refused to give them pre-nuptial, the legal and securities records used by their father to run the family’s investments.

 RED FLAGS FOR FRAUD:

-According to the Association of Certified Fraud Examiners it’s normal that suspicions are triggered when records are missing or concealed.
+According to the Association of Certified Fraud Examiners, red-flags for fraud are triggered when records are missing or concealed.
 The ACFE is the world’s largest professional organization dedicated to fraud prevention, detection and recovery.
 Based in Austin, Texas the group has 80,000 members worldwide.